Powerlearnproject/se-day1-assignment-shadrackirungu/README.md

 **#Part 1: Introduction to Software Engineering** Explain what software engineering is and discuss its importance in the technology industry.

-**Software engineering** is the systematic application of engineering principles to the development of software.
-It involves designing, implementing, testing, and maintaining software systems to meet specific requirements and objectives.
+Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
+It involves software product design, development, testing, deployment, and maintenance.

 __**its importance in the technology industry include**_
 1. **Enhacing Productivity**: Software engineering provides a structured methodology for managing large, complex software projects involving many people and components.
 It helps break down complexity, reduce risks, and ensure projects are completed on time and within budget.